 But at the end of the day, it all depends on what security-speed mix you are looking for.
 Keeping this in view, PPTP would not be a bad option if VPN is something really new to you.

-Once you done with what it takes to encrypt your communications, you can go for higher-order VPN protocols.
+Once you done with what it takes to encrypt your communications, you can go for higher-order protocols.